 A Guide to the Seven Main Waterfalls on Koh Chang

 There are quite a few waterfalls on Koh Chang.
-Klong Plu, on the west coast, is the one most visited by tourists.
+Klong Plu, on the west coast, is by far the most popular and the one most visited by tourists.

 There are three reasons for this.
 Firstly, it’s easily accessible.
 Secondly, it’s a big waterfall with large pools for swimming.
 Thirdly, it has water in it almost all year round ( although towards the end of the dry season the main pool at the foot of the falls does get shallower and murkier. ) So it’s got what most people look for in a waterfall.